nasa-fornax/fornax-documentation/documentation/python_notebooks.md

 ## Notebooks in the Console

-When you login to the console, the notebooks available in `/opt/notebooks`, which is linked in the user's home directory as `~/fornax-notebook`.
+When you login to the console, the tutorial notebooks are available in your home directory at `~/fornax-notebooks`.

 As the notebooks are continuously developed, the clone in the console can lag behind.
-To get the latest version of the notebooks, run the `update-notebooks.sh` script from the terminal.
+To get the latest version of the notebooks, open a terminal and run `update-notebooks.sh`.

 Note that the notebooks directory is reset with every session. if you want to make modifications to the notebooks, make you own copy or clone and modify it.